 Ecological Risk Screening Summary - Manchurian Wildrice (Zizania latifolia) - High Risk

-Zizania latifolia is a wild rice native to East Asia.
+Zizania latifolia, Manchurian Wildrice, is a flowering plant native to East Asia.
 Z. latifolia is used in various ways as a food source and has a long history of use in traditional medicine.
 Z. latifolia is in the horticultural trade in the United States.
-The plant has been introduced to and become established in the United Kingdom, New Zealand, and Hawaii.
+The plant has been introduced to and become established in Europe, western Asia, Hawaii, and New Zealand.
 Z. latifolia monocultures are reported to encourage land erosion, promote flooding, and suppress native species.
-The history of invasiveness is classified as High.
-The overall climate match with the United States is high.
-The majority of the contiguous United States had medium to high local matches.
-The largest area of high match was focused on the Mid-Atlantic States.
-The certainty of this assessment is medium due to the lack of peer-reviewed literature contributing to the impact information.
-The overall risk assessment category is High.
+The History of Invasiveness is classified as High.
+The climate matching analysis for the contiguous United States indicates establishment concern for this species.
+Most of the contiguous United States had a medium to high climate match.
+Areas of low match were found along the Pacific Coast.
+The Certainty of Assessment for this ERSS is High due to ample records of introduction and impacts.
+The Overall Risk Assessment Category for Z. latifolia in the United States is High.

 Publication date